davidlesches/towncrier/README.md

 ## Opinion

 Like many gems, Towncrier is opinionated software.
-Towncrier believes that Javascript notifications are UX-sugar only and are not an central part of any app.
-As a result, Towncrier intentionally has a DSL that forces you to define the notifications outside of your ActiveRecord models, so that your ActiveRecord models do not become cluttered with Towncrier code.
+Towncrier believes that Javascript notifications are UX-sugar only and are not a central part of any app.
+As a result, Towncrier intentionally has a DSL that forces you to define the notifications outside of your ActiveRecord models, so that your ActiveRecord models do not become cluttered with notification code.

 Similarly, when deployed to production, Towncrier will swallow any errors or glitches caused by these notifications so that a syntax error within a notification doesn't trip up your application or trigger a database transaction rollback.